closup/process-xbrl/CONTRIBUTING.md

 * Any functionality change should have a GitHub issue opened.
 For minor changes that affect documentation, you do not need to open up a GitHub issue.
 Instead you can prefix the title of your PR with "MINOR: " if meets one of the following:
   * Grammar, usage and spelling fixes that affect no more than 2 files
   * Documentation updates affecting no more than 2 files and not more than 500 words.
-  * These should still be labeled with `documentation` or `docs` for proper changelog categorization
+  * These should still be labeled with `documentation` or `docs` for proper changelog categorization in the 📝 Documentation section

 ## Proposing Significant Changes